taulukointipalvelut/utab-server/INTERFACE.md

 ### compute venue allocation [GET]

  * computes a venue allocation based on given team/adjudicator allocation
+ * if force is true, it allocates venues even if venues are fewer than squares.
+ * if shuffle is true, it shuffles venues so that no one can recognize current team rankings.

  + Parameters
       + allocation (array[Square], required)